Edmund Kelly

 Working papers

-- Comparing Human-Only, AI-Assisted, and AI-Led Teams on Assessing Research Reproducibility in Quantitative Social Science (with Abel Brodeur et al.), R&R, Nature.
+- Comparing Human-Only, AI-Assisted, and AI-Led Teams on Assessing Research Reproducibility in Quantitative Social Science (with Abel Brodeur et al.).
+R&R, PNAS.